BioNet-XMU/dc-DeepMSI/README.md

 # Quick start

 ## Input
- * A common data format .imzML for mass spectrometry imaging data.
+ * The raw MSI data is collected using Bruker RapifleX MALDI Tissuetyper.
+SCiLS Lab vendor software is used to read and export MSI data to .imzML files.
 Detailed of imzML format can be found in https://ms-imaging.org/imzml/

  * Taking msi data of fetuse mouse as an example, you can download it by following scripts：